Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

 and

-\begin{quote} Bohr's argument is not supposed to prove that quantum-mechanical states are relational and indeterminate; it is only supposed to show under what conditions the indefiniteness assumption , which is assumed to have been established by independent arguments, can be made compatible with the case of Einstein, Podolsky and Rosen. [...]
+\begin{quote} [...]
 Now according to Bohr, a quantum-mechanical state is a relation between (microscopic) systems and (macroscopic) devices.
 Also a system does not possess any properties over and above those contained in its state description (this is the completeness assumption).
 This being the case it is not possible, even conceptually, to speak of an interaction between the measuring instrument and the system investigated.
 The logical error committed by such a manner of speaking would be similar to the error committed by a person who wanted to explain changes of velocity of an object created by the transition to a different reference system as the result of an interaction between the object and the reference system. - \cite{PKF}, page 308-310 \end{quote}

-Next, the relational interpretation of quantum states, as we have said, injects a radical element of context-dependence in any realist perspective on physical theories.
+Next, the relational interpretation of quantum states, as we have said, injects a radical element of context-dependence in any realist perspective on physical theories\footnote{We will discuss further this weakening of realism in the rest of this section.
+Here we notice that this is a central aspect, both profound and problematic, of several modern interpretations of quantum mechanics in various ways linked to Bohr's and maintaining the relational character of quantum states.
+This is well recognized and subject of an extensive debate, at physical and philosophical levels in the literature on quantum foundations.
+For one example among many, focusing on one specific interpretation, see \cite{Brown2009-BRORQM}.}.
 This is a strong and rather obvious link between Bohr's philosophy, and PKF's reading of it, and modern developments in philosophy of science like structural realism \cite{StructuralRealism}, with its emphasis on relations as the ontological substratum of the world, but even more like the already cited perspectival realism of Giere \cite{GiereConstructiveRealism, GierePerspectivalPluralism} and, more recently, Massimi \cite{massimi}.
 The connections with the latter are probably stronger, also due to the lesser relevance of metaphysical considerations both in Bohr and modern perspectival realism (as already mentioned in the discussion of Giere's methodological realism).